danieldeusing/crossng-devtools/backend/README.md

-# CROSS App Health Check
+# CROSS Dev Tools Backend

 **Description**: Simply checks the health status of your applications